vue-bulma/vuexfire-admin/README.md

 3. Open `node_modules/bulma/sass/utilities/mixins.sass` and add `@import './variables'` to first line.  (issue with `Bulma 0.5.0`)
 4. `npm run dev`

+### WARNING !!!

+THIS APP **SETS** FIREBASE REFS `/users` AND '/notes'!!!!

+If you already have data at these refs, be sure to change the ref names in the file `/client/firebase-setup/ref-types.js`.
+Otherwise, it will most likely be overwritten.

 ### Additional work

 I have a companion node.js server app that runs on heroku.
 It watches the firebase database and performs database actions using firebase-admin sdk.